 Are you looking to skip some of the difficulties associated with the puppy phase?
 These pups have been trained to indoor grass patches.
 With a bit of individualized care, they will soon be the perfect pet.
 Being fully vaccinated, this will be a significant savings for their new families.

 Irving is a beautiful boy who is easy to spot as he is more of an apricot color rather than light cream like his littermates.
 Irving’s genetic test says he is a long coat who carries the smooth gene.
 He does have a few longer strands on his muzzle and brows, so we believe he is likely is a tweener long coat, which means he will be very easy to comb and groom.
 His ears were up for a while, but have since gone back down.
 This guy looks like a miniature golden retriever!
 Irving would be ideal for a retiree who wants a Velcro buddy as he loves to be near his people as much as possible.
 He does get carsick, but will hopefully outgrow it.
-Irving’s price has been reduced to $3,000 to get him in his forever home soon.
+Irving’s price is reduced to $3,000 to get him in his forever home soon.
+Irving is turning into a rather chill boy who can often be seen enjoying the cool tile floor with his rear legs stretched out behind him.
+His grandpa Sinbad used to do this, and it makes me smile.